 Checkout Too Complicated (28%)

-Long forms, misleading labels, and a checkout process that takes the customer through several pages are a recipe for disaster in the world of online shopping!
+Long forms, misleading labels, and a checkout process that takes the customer through several pages are a recipe for disaster in online shopping!
 Also, if the cart software is buggy or loads slowly, these are huge red flags for anyone trying to place an order.